SOUTH KOREA COUNTRY GUIDE

 And while the Korean Peninsula isn’t prone to earthquakes, tsunamis, or volcanic eruptions like Japan is, they do still need to worry about the “crazy neighbor” up north.

-Regardless, Korea has proven to be one of the world’s most resilient economies.
-We expect that it will continue outperforming the rest of developed Asia in the future.
+Regardless, Korea has proven itself as one of the world’s most resilient economies.
+We expect that it’ll continue outperforming the rest of developed Asia in the future.

 South Korea: Asia’s Newest Developed Market